 The decision you make today about life insurance coverage may not be the right decision tomorrow.
 For example, in 10 years your mortgage balance should be significantly less than it is today — which means your loved ones wouldn’t need as much to pay it off in the event of your death.
 If, on the other hand, you have more children, renovate your home, or take on more debt, your needs for life insurance may increase.
 Remember to review your goals and circumstances each year and make relevant changes to your life insurance policy as necessary.

-Now that you have a handle on the amount and type of life insurance you need, its time to compare policies and prices.
-Reach out to a seasoned professional for further advice and options.
+Now that you have a handle on the amount and type of life insurance you may need, its time to compare policies and prices.
+Reach out to an insurance professional for further advice and options.